Trump says he will not readmit Alabama woman who joined ISIS

 A State Department spokesperson said there are many reasons why someone previously issued a passport could later be found ineligible for that passport, meaning it could be revoked or an application denied.

-Muthana reportedly was captured by Kurdish forces after fleeing ISIS's last remaining pocket of territory, had called online for the killing of Americans after joining the terrorist group.
+Muthana had called online for the killing of Americans after joining the terrorist group.
+She reportedly was captured by Kurdish forces after fleeing ISIS's last remaining pocket of territory.